cedadev/jasmin-help-hugo-hinode/content/docs/for-cloud-tenants/azimuth-cloud-portal.md

 - To see how to create a volume go: ([Workstation Platform]{{<ref "platform-in-depth-workstation" >}})

-Use of machine and volume tabs
+### Use of machine and volume tabs

+On the machines tab, users are able to:

+- create new machines

+#### Actions

-- manual creation of machines and volumes
+- view a list of existing machines
+- edit or delete machines
+- attatch/detatch external IPs
+- define firewall rules
-- actions on machines
+- Start/Stop/Restart machines

-  - especially attaching IPs, firewall, restart
+On the volume tab, users are able to:

+- view a list of volumes in the project
+- create new volumes

+### Actions:

+- delete volumes
-- attaching volumes
+- attach/detach volumes